Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Short-answer questions

-- Not reading questions carefully before the recording starts
+❌ Not reading questions before recording starts

-- Forgetting that spelling and grammar count
+❌ Forgetting spelling and grammar count

 Section 2: Reading (60 Minutes)

-IELTS Academic Reading
+IELTS Academic Reading:

 - Passage 1: Relatively straightforward, often descriptive

-- Books, journals, magazines, and newspapers
+- Sources: Books, journals, magazines, newspapers written for educated audiences

-IELTS General Training Reading
+IELTS General Training Reading:

-- Section 1: 2-3 short texts or several shorter texts (everyday situations like advertisements, notices, timetables)
+- Section 1: 2-3 short texts (advertisements, notices, timetables)

 Question types (both versions):